python-can-define-radio/python-course/classroom_activities/ex_1a_shell.md

 - Inside, create and open a file called notes.txt.
 - Use it to make notes about what the commands do.

+Notes:
+- In the text below, a pair of pound symbols (##) introduce instructions or a comment for you the student.
+- Commands to be entred in Linux Terminal window are written without any such prefix.
+- Press the {enter} key after each command line.

 ```sh
 ## 1
 ## First, run these.